What are indices?

 To buy index futures means that you are opening a long position on an index because you think the price will increase.
 If you are correct in your forecast, you will profit, but if you are incorrect, you will incur a loss.

 Index futures are a financial derivative.
 Their price is based on the price in an underlying market, which is influenced by supply, demand and volatility.
-You can speculate on index futures with CFDs, and they will be traded at the futures price – meaning that you won’t incur overnight funding charges.
+You can take a position on index futures with CFDs, and they will be traded at the futures price – meaning that you won’t incur overnight funding charges.
+You can also take a long-term position using our options markets.

 You can hedge risk with index futures by taking a position that will turn to profit if one or more of your existing positions starts to lose money.
 For example, if you held long positions on a selection of US tech stocks, you could open a short position on the US Tech 100 to offset any losses you might incur from the shares declining in value.

-Alternatively, if you held short positions on a collection of large-cap UK shares, you could open a long position on a FTSE 100 index future to protect yourself against any possible increases in the price of the underlying shares.
+Alternatively, if you held short positions on a collection of large-cap German shares, you could open a long position on a Germany 40 index future to protect yourself against any possible increases in the price of the underlying shares.

 You can sell futures before expiry, and many traders will exit their positions before the expiry date arrives.
 To do so, you can sell your contract outright or purchase an opposing contract which cancels out your current position.